joseraul/alpha-vantage-api/README.md

-# alpha-vantage-api
+# Alpha Vantage API Client
-Alpha Vantage API Client
+Not official PHP Client for the Alpha Vantage service.

-# Example of use
+## Example of use
 ```
 use AlphaVantage\Client;